 Gaining market share and entering new markets.
-We continue to put a strong focus on improving our share of the power equipment markets in which we participate around the world by emphasizing our innovation and continually expanding our product lines and services.
-We design and build a wide range of products from portable, stationary and mobile generators, light towers, mobile heaters, pumps, brush mowers and trimmers, and other engine powered equipment.
-We have many advantages over our competitors with strengths in our engineering, sourcing and operations capabilities as well as a global distribution network that we believe can be leveraged further for continued market share gains in the markets we serve around the world.
+We continue to sharpen our focus on improving our share of the power equipment markets in which we participate around the world by emphasizing our innovation and continually expanding our product lines and services.
+We design and build a wide range of products from stationary, portable, and mobile generators, light towers, field and brush mowers and trimmers, pressure washers, pumps, and other engine powered equipment.
+We have many advantages over our competitors with strengths in our engineering, sourcing and operations capabilities as well as a global distribution network that we believe can be leveraged further for continued market share gains.
 We are also focused on expanding our addressable market opportunities by entering new markets, be it with new products or new geographies around the world.

 Lead with natural gas power generation products.
 We will attempt to gain incremental market share within commercial and industrial markets through our leading position in the growing market for cleaner burning, more cost effective natural gas fueled standby power solutions.
-While still a smaller portion of the overall C&I market, we believe demand for these products continues to increase at a faster rate than traditional diesel fueled generators as a result of their lower capital investment and operating costs.
-Given the abundance of natural gas as a global source for base-load power, we also intend to explore new gaseous generator related market opportunities, including increasing our product capabilities for applications beyond standby generation including continuous-duty, prime rated, distributed generation, demand response and combined heat and power.
+Demand for these products continues to represent an increasing portion of the overall C&I market, which we believe will continue to increase at a faster rate than traditional diesel fueled generators as a result of their lower capital investment and operating costs.
+Given the abundance of natural gas as a global source for base-load power, we also intend to explore new gaseous generator related market opportunities, including increasing our product capabilities for applications beyond standby generation including continuous-duty, prime rated, distributed generation, demand response, micro grids and overall use as a distributed energy resource in areas where grid stability or capacity is needed.
 We plan to do this by leveraging our deep technical capabilities for gaseous-fueled products, leading position for natural gas standby generators and growing market acceptance for these products.
 As part of this strategy, we plan to continue to expand our natural gas product offering into larger power nodes to take advantage of the continuing shift from diesel to natural gas generators.

-Connect with customers, partners and product.
-We will work to diversify our business model from solely "equipment centric" to a systems and services provider through connectivity solutions and subscription based applications deployed enterprise wide.
-This includes an important emphasis on improving the end-user experience and helping customers to lower utility costs.
-The initial focus is increasing connection with our products to unlock opportunities and revenue streams.
-We have developed tools and programs that add value to dealers and end-users that will result in recurring revenue from subscriptions and parts.
-We will leverage data obtained from connected devices by developing predictive analytics that result in continuously improving product quality, sales processes and tools, energy optimization, aftermarket penetration, customer experience and alignment with dealers.
-Finally, we will build or acquire energy management capabilities to monetize an ecosystem of devices that relate to energy use, storage, generation, control and optimization.
+Connect to monitor and manage energy technology products.
+We will work to continue to diversify our business model from primarily "equipment centric" to a systems and services provider through connectivity solutions and subscription based applications deployed enterprise wide.
+This includes an important emphasis on improving the end-user experience, helping customers to lower utility costs and to help offset the purchase cost of our equipment over the product's lifespan.
+A critical focus continues to be increasing the connection with our products to unlock opportunities and revenue streams.
+We have developed and acquired tools and programs that add value to dealers, utilities, energy retailers and end-users that will result in recurring revenue from subscriptions and parts.
+We leverage data obtained from connected devices by developing predictive analytics that result in continuously improving product quality, sales processes and tools, energy optimization, aftermarket penetration, customer experience and alignment with dealers.
+Finally, we will continue to build or acquire energy management capabilities to monetize an ecosystem of devices that relate to energy use, storage, generation, control and optimization, including capitalizing on the future ability of these devices to be used as distributed energy resources in grid services applications around the world to help support the operational stability of electrical grids.